Grand Targhee Resort

 Note: This job description is not intended to be an exhaustive list of all duties, responsibilities, or qualifications associated with the job.
 Please see website for full job description.

-Serve resort guests food and beverage products.
+WINTER 26/27: Position selling outdoor recreational items including but not limited to: outdoor clothing (ski and snowboard), accessories (goggles, bear spray), skis, snowboards and bikes to the public.
+Obtaining payment for goods sold.
+Working cash register and balancing daily receipts.
 As a customer focused organization, a crucial part of each employee’s job is to get and keep guests.
 A key part of every employee's job is to serve as a Targhee ambassador, engaging the guest at every opportunity.
+Positions open in both Driggs, ID & Alta, WY.

 ESSENTIAL DUTIES AND RESPONSIBILITIES